chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_syntax_comments.rst

 .. code-block:: ruby

-   rules "user-agent matching"
+   rules 'user-agent matching'
      rule on action
      when
        // this rule always matches
        true
      then
-       // raise an audit for every action alert:info("This rule matches all actions")
+       // raise an audit for every action
+       ':info('This rule matches all actions')
      end
    end